YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ![bertalanfyy.png](Img%2Fbertalanfyy.png)

-_Figure 5: the mertalanffy model._
+_Figure 5: the Bertalanffy model._

 **Model evaluation**

 The model is biologically accurate, because of two reasons: 1 the max cells allowed on a certain surface area and 2 the braking factor taking into account apoptosis and necrosis.
 The 2/3 split might not be accurate for every tumor type, however and this is the model's downfall.

 ---
 ### Gompertz model
 The Gompertz model was originally made to predict human mortality curves, but turned out to be a very suitable model to predict cancer growth, as it seems to provide the best predictions for e.g. breast and lung cancer growth [(Murphy et al., 2016)](https://doi.org/10.1186/s12885-016-2164-x).
-This model takes into account growth velocity, or the change of weight/height over time which is useful for monitoring growth [(Zanotti & Faria, 2025)](https://doi.org/10.56238/edimpacto2025.041-005).
+This model takes into account growth velocity, or the change of weight/height over time, which is useful for monitoring growth [(Zanotti & Faria, 2025)](https://doi.org/10.56238/edimpacto2025.041-005).

 The difference between the Gompertz and Logistic models is the mechanism of growth reduction.
-Gompertz assumes that growth rate decreases linearly with the log of the volume.
+Gompertz assumes that the growth rate decreases linearly with the log of the volume.
 This mechanism shows the biological reality that growth stagnates and decelerates when resources become limited.

 **The mathematical formula**